TVA: Triggered Value Asset.

 The metric nobody else reports.

 Open rate is vanity.
 Reply rate is closer.
 Forward rate is the real signal.
-When a message gets forwarded, you've reached not just the recipient but everyone the recipient wanted to impress with their find.
+When a message gets forwarded, you've reached the recipient and every colleague they wanted to impress with their find.

 We publish forward rate in every case study.
 No other AI GTM vendor reports it, because most can't.